Weight 1 Litre Of Water

 Defining Weight and Mass: A Crucial Distinction

 Before we proceed, it’s crucial to differentiate between mass and weight.
-Mass is a measure of the amount of matter in an object.
+Day to day, Mass is a measure of the amount of matter in an object.
 It remains constant regardless of location.
 Weight, on the other hand, is the force exerted on an object due to gravity.
 This means weight varies depending on the gravitational field strength.
 On the moon, for example, an object would weigh less than it does on Earth, even though its mass remains the same.

 In the context of water, we often talk about its mass in grams or kilograms per litre.
 While the term "weight" is commonly used, it’s technically more accurate to discuss the mass of a litre of water.